Unikernel Linux (UKL): Evaluation

-We use Redis, a widely used in-memory database, to measure the performance of UKL and its different configurations in real world applications.
-For this experiment, we ran Redis server on UKL on bare metal and ran the client on another physical node in the network.
-We use the Memtier benchmark \cite{memtier} to test Redis.
-Through Memtier benchmark, we create 300 clients, each sending 100 thousand requests to the server.
-The ratio of \texttt{get} to \texttt{set} operations in 1 to 10.
-We ran Redis on Linux, UKL\_RET\_BYP and UKL\_RET\_BYP with deeper shortcuts.
-Figure \ref{fig:redis_latency} helps us visualize the latency distribution for these requests.
+To understand the implication of UKL's design on applications, we evaluated it with Redis, a widely used in-memory database.
+The simple design of Redis has made it a popular target for unikernel research.

-To better understand where the time was being spent, we profiled Redis UKL with \texttt{perf}.
-Figure \ref{fig:flamegraph}, which is part of the flame graph \cite{10.1145/2909476} we generated, shows two clear opportunities for performance improvement.
-Blue arrows show how we could shorten the execution path by bypassing the entry and exit code for \texttt{read} and \texttt{write} system calls and invoke the underlying functionality directly.
-Figure \ref{fig:redis_latency} shows how Redis on UKL\_RET shows improvement in average and 99th percentile tail latency when it bypasses the entry and exit code (UKL\_RET\_BYP).
-Table \ref{tab:redis_res} shows that UKL\_RET\_BYP has 11\% better tail latency and 12\% better throughput.
+\Cref{fig:flamegraph} shows part of a flame graph \cite{10.1145/2909476} we generated using \texttt{perf}.
+We see two clear opportunities for performance improvement.
+Blue arrows show how we could shorten the execution path by bypassing the entry and exit code for \texttt{read} and \texttt{write} system calls and invoke the underlying functionality directly; that is, using UKL\_BYP.
+The green arrows show that \texttt{read} and \texttt{write} calls, after all the polymorphism, eventually translate into \texttt{tcp\_recvmsg} and \texttt{tcp\_sendmsg} respectively.
+This suggests that further gains could be obtained if we could create a shortcut that enabled an application like Redis that always uses TCP to call the underlying routines directly.